timfernix/ezreal/howto.md

 > [!NOTE]
 > **Chroma** and **Form** automatially apply a tag.

+Those can also be set via subfolders:
+Example: `assets/ezreal/Battle Acadmia/icon/chroma/...`

 ## Tags

 Currently there are tags for `tft`, `wr`(Wild Rift) and `lor`(Legends of Runeterra) aswell as the tags `chroma`and `form`.